 \section{Conclusions and outlooks}

 To solve semilinear DAEs, the combined methods of the first and second orders of accuracy were obtained in this work.
 The correctness and convergence of the methods were proved.
 The developed methods enable to find a solution on any given time interval and require weaker restrictions for the nonlinear part of the equation than other known methods.
-Also, the effectiveness of the developed methods is due to the possibility to numerically find the spectral projectors using the formulas \eqref{ProjRes}, which enables to numerically solve and analyze a semilinear DAE in the original form without additional analytical transformations.
-In section~\ref{Appl}, the numerical analysis of the semilinear DAE describing the mathematical model for a nonlinear electrical circuit has been carried out.
+Also, the effectiveness of the developed methods is due to the possibility to numerically find the spectral projectors, using the formulas \eqref{ProjRes}, which enables to numerically solve and analyze a semilinear DAE in the original form without additional analytical transformations.
+In Section~\ref{Appl}, the numerical analysis of the semilinear DAE describing the mathematical model for a nonlinear electrical circuit has been carried out.
 The results of the numerical analysis verify the results of the theoretical studies of global dynamics for the mathematical model.
 The plots of numerical solutions, demonstrating the evolutionary properties of the considered model, have been presented.

-The obtained combined methods are easy to implement, effective enough, and can be applied to a study of real systems and processes which are modeled using DAEs.

-In the future, it is planned to improve the methods obtained in this paper and to extend them to more general classes of DAEs.
-In particular, it is intended to use a predictor-corrector method to achieve a higher order of accuracy of method~1 without additional constraints.
-Also, it is planned to extend the obtained methods to a certain class of semilinear DAEs with a singular operator pencil.
-The theorems on the unique global solvability and on the Lagrange stability and instability for this class of equations were proved by the author in \cite{Fil.sing,Fil.UMJ}.
+In the future, it is planned to improve the methods obtained in this paper and to extend them to a certain class of semilinear DAEs with a singular operator pencil (the theorem on the unique global solvability and the Lagrange stability for this class of equations was proved in \cite{Fil.UMJ}).